guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 <br/>

 The figure below shows the execution time for each model for both Python and Rust.
 Rust-based translation consistently runs approximately 2x faster than its Python counterpart.
-The Rust-based version of the BART-large 406M parameters runs faster than the smallest distilled model with 230M parameters in Python, showing that while research efforts aiming at reducing the model size are critical to ensure a sustainable use of NLP technologies, its benefits are comparable engineering-driven improvements resulting from high-performance languages implementations.
+The Rust-based version of the BART-large 406M parameters runs faster than the smallest distilled model with 230M parameters in Python, showing that while research efforts aimed at reducing the model size are critical to ensure a sustainable use of NLP technologies, engineering-driven improvements allow reaching comparable speed-ups.
 More interestingly, this consistent 50%+ execution time reduction shows that the two approaches are complementary.
 Combining distillation and an implementation in Rust, the summarization of a document can be accelerated by a factor of close to 5, from 2.57s down to les than 600ms.

 ![Summarization](../assets/generation_benchmarks/summarization_benchmark.svg "Summarization"){:width="95%"}

-## Text generation
+### Text generation

 The last experiment investigates the performance benefits of a Rust implementation for free text generation using a GPT2 language model.
 The architecture for this pipeline is slightly different (relies on a decoder model) and the model size is significantly smaller than for the previous pipelines.
 Sampling is turned on for these pipelines.
 In order to ensure a fair comparison (the sampling leads to non-deterministic output), the sequence output size is fixed to 64 tokens by fixing the sequence minimum and maximum lengths to this value.
 5 output sequences with 5 beams are generated for each prompt, leading to an effective batch size of 25x the number of prompts.
 The text generation benchmark is illustrated for both a single prompt and 3 prompts processed in a single batch.